 Election workers are required by law to complete training prior to each election.

-Election workers are paid a total of $150 to $200 per election (based on position).
+Election workers are paid a total of $150 to $200 per election (based on position) for Election Day.
 An election worker must attend training and work at the poll to receive compensation.
+Pay for training and working Early Voting is $10 per hour.

 All election workers must complete the required training and work at their assigned polling places on election day from 6:00 a.m. until the last voter has voted, closing procedures have been completed, and they are dismissed by the clerk.
 Some election workers will also help set up their assigned polling places the day before the election.